kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I reach out to a Baroness at the House of Lords who is a strong support for women and girls in the fight against the abuses of trans ideology.
 - I have had some communication with [Baroness Nicholson](https://en.wikipedia.org/wiki/Emma_Nicholson,_Baroness_Nicholson_of_Winterbourne) previously.
 - Significantly, I emailed her probably sometime in March after [I became afraid for my life](../2024/march/13-end.md#wednesday-13th-march).
-- At the time she responded with a note that I understood to mean we should expect certain cultures to behave in the way the people of Dénia have been behaving towards me.
+- At the time she responded with a note that I understood to mean we should expect certain cultures to behave in the way the people of Dénia have been behaving towards me which perplexed me at the time.
-- We have a long correspondence where I explain how scared I am, and why, and how I believe I'm going to be murdered.
+- This month, we have a long correspondence where I explain how scared I am, and why, and how I believe I'm going to be murdered.
 - Here is [most of the email thread](../../content/documents/emails/the%20witch%20must%20drown-3-6.pdf).
-- She basically tells me I'm hysterical!
+- After speaking with Lauren Ott from the Metropolitan Police - who I explained was the investigating officer on my North London rape-gang case from 2015 - she basically tells me I'm hysterical!

 [![Take the doctors pills](../../content/images/take-the-doctors-pills.jpg)](../../content/documents/emails/the%20witch%20must%20drown-3-6.pdf)